inspec/inspec/docs/style.md

 This is a set of recommended InSpec rules you should use when writing controls.

-## Control files
+# Control Files

-### 1. All controls should be located in the "controls" directory and end in ".rb"
+## Place control files in `controls/` and end them with `.rb`

-Reason: Most syntax highlighters will render InSpec files correctly across a wide list of tools.
+Most syntax highlighters will render InSpec files correctly across a wide list of tools.

+Avoid:
-Avoid: `controls/ssh_config`
+  - `controls/ssh_config`
-Use: `controls/ssh_config.rb`

-Avoid: `controls/ssh/config.rb`
+  - `controls/ssh/config.rb`

+Use:
+  - `controls/ssh_config.rb`
-Use: `controls/ssh_config.rb`
+  - `controls/ssh_config.rb`

-### 2. Avoid using "controls" or "control" in the name of your control files
+## Avoid `controls`/`control` in your control filenames

-Reason: Using `controls` in the filename again duplicates it and creates unnecessary clutter when reading it.
+Using `controls` in the filename creates unnecessary clutter when reading it.
 Keep the names short and concise.

+Avoid:
-Avoid: `controls/ssh_controls.rb`
+  - `controls/ssh_controls.rb`

+Use:
-Use: `controls/ssh.rb`
+  - `controls/ssh.rb`

-## Code style
+# Code Style

-### 3. Avoid unnecessary parentheses in matchers
+## Avoid unnecessary parentheses in matchers

 Adding additional parentheses is not required and provides more readability if it is not used:

+Avoid:
-Avoid: `it { should eq(value) }`
+  - `it { should eq(value) }`

+Use:
-Use: `it { should eq value }`
+  - `it { should eq value }`

 The exception are matchers that require additional arguments or named arguments.

-## Controls
+# Controls

-### 4. Do not wrap controls in conditional statements
+## Avoid wrapping controls in conditional statements

-Reason: This will create dynamic profiles whose controls depend on the execution.
+This will create dynamic profiles whose controls depend on the execution.
 The problem here is that we cannot render the profile or provide its information before scanning a system.
 We want to be able to inform users of the contents of their profiles before they run them.
 It is valid to skip controls that are not necessary for a system, as long as you do it via `only_if` conditions.
 Ruby's internal conditionals will hide parts of the profile to static analysis and should thus be avoided.

 Avoid:

 ```ruby
 if package('..').installed?
   control "package-test1" do